eikendev/ttrss/README.rst

 A configuration file can be saved to ``~/.config/ttrss/config.ini`` to avoid specifying the path and other information for each invocation.
 Of course, ``$XDG_CONFIG_HOME`` can be set to change your configuration path.
+Alternatively, the path to the configuration file can be set via the ``--config-file`` argument.
 ::

     [GENERAL]